Frequently Asked Questions

 Why fast food?

 Fast food plays a large role in the diets of young people.
 Fast food is the most unhealthy food product marketed to children, other than sugar-sweetened beverages, and is relentlessly and aggressively targeted toward them.
 Few fast food items meet healthy nutrition standards and there is concern about the impact of fast food consumption on young people's overall nutrition and health.
-Fast food companies spent more than $300 million promoting fast food to young people in 2006, which was more than any other food category (excluding carbonated beverages).
+Fast food companies spent more than $4.2 billion on marketing in 2010, which was more than any other food category, with the exception of carbonated beverages.
 The restaurants market their products to children extensively using the internet, social media, television, and in-store promotions.

 How did you objectively determine what makes a healthy fast food item?

-Central to this research is the evaluation of the nutrient content of more than 3,000 menu items offered by 12 fast food restaurants in the United States.
+Central to this research is the evaluation of the nutrient content of thousands of menu items offered at 12 fast food restaurants in the United States.
 We reviewed the scientific literature on how to score foods for their nutrition and believe that the most scientifically-validated system is the nutrient profiling system used in the United Kingdom.
 This nutrition profiling system was developed by Rayner and colleagues at Oxford University and is used by government in the United Kingdom to determine which foods can be marketed to children on television.

 How did you assess all the ways that companies market to children?

-Young people's exposure to advertising for individual restaurants and products was documented using licensed syndicated media research data, including television ratings data from the Nielsen Company, data from comScore Media Metrix and Ad Metrix to document website and internet advertising exposure, and data from Arbitron to garner radio exposure.
+Young people's exposure to advertising for individual restaurants and products was documented using licensed syndicated media research data, including television ratings data from the Nielsen Company, and data from comScore to document website and internet advertising exposure.

 Does this study assess fast food restaurants based on nutrition or marketing?